Caliphal Baths: Baths of the Umayyad Caliphate period

-The Almohad-period baths
+Almohad-period baths

 The Almohad-era bath was located to the west of the caliphal bath complex and consisted of a second set of cold, warm, and hot rooms, accessed from the Taifa-period reception hall.
 These occupied a smaller area than the original caliphal steam rooms and they reused the service area and furnaces of the original baths.
 The hot room here is of a very similar form to the hot room of the caliphal baths, but the warm room is much more modest than its caliphal counterpart.
 They also featured decorative plasterwork with floral and interlacing motifs, fragments of which have been preserved at the Archeological Museum of Cordoba.